‘Scavenged’ cardboard boxes make an ideal weed barrier. They can be found at appliance stores or bike shops.

 Sheet Mulch Catalog

 Arbor mulch works great for lawn conversions and can be made from many kinds of trees.
-Available in bulk from vendors on the Marketplace.
+Available in bulk from vendors in the Marketplace.

 Made from used pallets or used lumber, this mulch breaks down slowly and is recommended for pathways.
-Available in bulk from vendors on the Marketplace.
+Available in bulk from vendors in the Marketplace.

 Made from chipped trees, brush, and other plant trimmings, this mulch provides nutrients to build healthy soil, but doesn't last as long as arbor mulch.
 Available from local tree trimmers.